 (6) If the application was transferred to the agency under section 47 and the agency decides to amend the information, the agency has to give a copy of the notice to the transferring agency.

-50. Request for notation or attachment disputing accuracy of information
+50. If application for amendment refused, applicant may request notation etc. disputing accuracy of information etc.

 (1) If the agency decides not to amend the information in accordance with the application the person may, in writing, request the agency to make a notation or attachment to the information —